olgaemms/davidemms.github.io/_posts/2019-09-18-downloading-and-checking-orthofinder.md

     This will print all the OrthoFinder command line options.

-5. Run OrthoFinder on the Example Dataset
+5. Run OrthoFinder on the Example Dataset (this is a very small dataset so should run in a few of minutes, normal datasets will take longer)

     Linux:
     ```